Mastermind-sap/Prep/README.md

 ## 🌐 Live Website

-<a href="https://raj8664.github.io/Prep" target="_blank"> 👉 Dive into Prep</a>
+<a href="https://raj8664.github.io/Prep" target="_blank"> 🌐 ElevateU </a>

 ---

 ## 🎯 About

-This repository is designed to help computer science students and professionals in their learning journey.
+ElevateU is an open-source learning platform designed to help computer science students and professionals in their learning journey.
 It contains:

-- **Detailed Notes**: Comprehensive explanations of key concepts
+- **Detailed Notes**: Comprehensive explanations and notes of `Computer Science` concepts.
 - **Code Implementations**: Well-commented code in multiple programming languages
 - **Problem Solutions**: Solutions to common DSA problems as well as Leetcode questions.
-- **Interview Preparation**: Resources specifically tailored for technical interviews
+- **Interview Preparation**: Resources specifically tailored for `technical interviews`
 - **Exam Materials**: Notes and summaries for academic preparation

 The content is continuously updated and improved based on community feedback and contributions.